floooh/floooh.github.io/_posts/2024-08-24-zig-and-emulators.md

 (which would have been mostly about string processing and memory management), simply because the blog post would have become too big, and it is probably an interesting enough topic for its own blog post.
-This is also an area where Zig is different enough both from C, mid-level languages like C++ or Rust, and high level memory-managed languages that I don't feel quite confident enough yet to have found the right solution to questions like 'who owns the underlying memory of a slice returned from a function' - I have solutions of course,
+This is also an area where Zig is different enough from C, mid-level languages like C++ or Rust, and high level memory-managed languages that I don't feel quite confident enough yet to have found the right solution to questions like 'who owns the underlying memory of a slice returned from a function' - I have solutions of course,